SalesforceLabs/RevenueCloudCodeSamples/AgentforceQuoting/README.markdown

 ```bash
 sf org login web --alias targetOrg --instance-url https://{Current My Domain URL}
 ```
-FYI, the Current My Domain URL can be found on your org under Setup > My Domain
+You can find the Current My Domain URL for your org by going to Setup > My Domain.

 ## 6. Deploy to the Target Org
 Log in to your Salesforce target org using the following command: